VTDev/ansible-odoo-config/README.md

 # Ansible Odoo Deployment - Guide

-- Some guidance how to deploy Odoo with Ansible.
+Some guidance how to deploy Odoo with Ansible.

-- Example playbooks for different kind of setups or provisioners.
+- Check the different kind of setups or provisioners.
+- Contribution (PR or issue) is highly appreciated.

 ## Create your ansible-odoo-deploy (Git) project